Misoservices/cldrdecoder/README.md

 Annotations licensing stays with Unicode licensing for the initial files.
 Please respect their copyright in your derived products.

-This tool is public domain.
+This tool follows the GNU Free Documentation License, Version 1.2.